-^{3.} As to frequency of cases involving sexual abuse, see the careful, comprehensive reports of a major research effort, Nancy Thoennes & Patricia G. Tjaden, The Extent, Nature, and Validity of Sexual Abuse Allegations in Custody/Visitation Disputes, 14 CHILD ABUSE & NEGLECT 151, 160 (1990) ("Less than 2% of the approximately 9,000 families with custody and visitation disputes served by 8 domestic relations courts included in th[is] study involved an allegation of sexual abuse.") (emphasis added).
-See also DEBRA WHITCOMB, U.S. DEPARTMENT OF JUSTICE, WHEN THE VICTIM IS A CHILD 7 (2d ed.
-1992) ("As an alternative way of framing the magnitude of this problem, sexual abuse allegations occurred in the range of approximately 2 to 1 per 1,000 divorce filings among the courts [in seven jurisdictions] that were studied") (emphasis added).
-See also an analysis of Gardner's work by a University of Michigan professor of social welfare, Kathleen Coulbourn Faller, The Parental Alienation Syndrome-What Is It and What Data Support It?
-3 CHILD MALTREATMENT 110-15 (1998).
+3 As to frequency of cases involving sexual abuse, see the careful, comprehensive reports of a major research effort, Nancy Thoennes and Patricia G. Tjaden, The Extent, Nature, and Validity of Sexual Abuse Allegations in Custody/Visitation Disputes, 14 CHILD ABUSE AND NEGLECT 151, at p 160 (1990) ('Less than 2% of the approximately 9,000 families with custody and visitation disputes served by 8 domestic relations courts included in th[is] study involved an allegation of sexual abuse.') (emphasis added).

+See also DEBRA WHITCOMB, WHEN THE VICTIM IS A CHILD 7 (US DEPT OF JUSTICE, OFFICE OF DEVELOPMENT, TESTING AND DISSEMINATION, 2d ed 1992) ('As an alternative way of framing the magnitude of this problem, sexual abuse allegations occurred in the range of approximately 2 to 1 per 1,000 divorce filings among the courts [in seven jurisdictions] that were studied') (emphasis added).
+See also an analysis of Gardner's work by a University of Michigan professor of social work with degrees in social work and psychology, Kathleen Coulbourn Faller, The Parental Alienation Syndrome - What Is It and What Data Support It?
+3 CHILD MALTREATMENT 110-115 (1998).

-^{4.} Compare RICHARD GARDNER, THE PARENTAL ALIENATION SYNDROME 59 (1992) (90% figure) [hereafter GARDNER (1992)] with GARDNER (2D ED.), supra note 2, at xxix-xxxi (stating that no estimates for PAS can be made, but mentioning reports of alignments [a different, much broader phenomenon] in up to 40% of high-conflict custody disputes).
+4 Compare RICHARD GARDNER, THE PARENTAL ALIENATION SYNDROME 59 (Creative Therapeutics 1992) (90% figure) [hereafter GARDNER (1992)] with GARDNER (2d ed), op cit, n 2, at pp xxix-xxxi (stating that no estimates for PAS can be made, but mentioning reports of alignments [a different, much broader phenomenon] in up to 40% of high-conflict custody disputes).

-^{5.} Indeed, the PAS definition on his website no longer mentions sex abuse allegations (perhaps in response to critiques challenging Gardner's assertions about the frequency with which unsubstantiated allegations of sexual abuse occur).
-See Gardner's website; note 3 supra; notes 21 & 46-48 infra.
-Gardner also now acknowledges that "some abusive neglectful parents are using the PAS explanation . . . as a coverup and at discerning whether the beloved parent and child are lying, not whether the target parent is untruthful or has behaved in a way that might explain the child's aversion.6 His recommended treatment for serious cases is to transfer custody of the child from the beloved custodial parent to the rejected parent for deprogramming.
-This may entail institutional care for a transitional period, and all contact, even telephone calls, with the primary caregiver must be terminated for "at least a few weeks."
-Only after reverse-brainwashing may the child slowly be reintroduced to the earlier custodian through supervised visitation.7 diversionary maneuver."
+5 Indeed, the PAS definition on his website no longer mentions sex abuse allegations (perhaps in response to critiques challenging Gardner's assertions about the frequency with which unsubstantiated allegations of sexual abuse occur).
+See Gardner's website; n 2 above; and nn 21 and 46-48 below.
+Gardner also now acknowledges that 'some abusive neglectful parents are using the PAS explanation ... as a coverup and diversionary maneuver.'
 Publications and lectures that he promotes as assisting those who need to distinguish true from false allegations of abuse or neglect are, however, strongly reminiscent of his earlier, discredited Sex Abuse Legitimacy Scale (SALS) work, described below.
-See Richard A. Gardner, Differentiating Between Parental Alienation Syndrome and Bona Fide Abuse-Neglect, 27 Am.
-J. Fam.
-Therapy 97 (1998); notes 21 & 46-48 infra.
+See Richard A. Gardner, Differentiating Between Parental Alienation Syndrome and Bona Fide Abuse-Neglect, 27 AM J FAM THERAPY 97 (1998); nn 21and 46-48 below.